 Research faculty members on academic year appointments may accept summer research wage (P14) or summer or winter session teaching employment in the same department or program, or elsewhere in the university.
 Research faculty on H1-B visas qualify for summer wage employment only in very limited cases.
 Contact the International Support Services to verify eligibility.
 Those who have documentation of additional months of funding from sponsored grants or contracts may be eligible for consideration of a calendar year research conversion under the terms of Policy 6200, "Policy on Research Extended Appointments."
-[PE10] (See chapter two, "Research Extended Appointments," chapter six, "Effort Certification Compliance Issues for Research Faculty Members," and chapter ten, "Effort Certification and Salary Charges to Sponsored Grants and Contracts.")
+(See chapter two, "Research Extended Appointments," chapter six, "Effort Certification Compliance Issues for Research Faculty Members," and chapter ten, "Effort Certification and Salary Charges to Sponsored Grants and Contracts.")

-6.10 Position Descriptions
+6.6 Position Descriptions

 Every research faculty member must have an up-to-date position description that forms the basis for initial hiring and assignment of duties and, through subsequent updates, for annual evaluation.
 Position descriptions should include a relatively detailed list or narrative description of assigned responsibilities and expectations for performance.
-A position description should be created and entered into the online position description system.
-Further information is available on the [PE11] OVPRI Human Resources website.
+A position description should be created and entered into the university's online position description system.

-6.11 Annual Evaluations
+6.7 Annual Evaluations

 Supervisors, usually principal investigators, are responsible for conducting an annual evaluation for any and all research faculty.
 The annual performance review must be shared with the appointee and documented in writing.
 This documentation supports the request for annual merit and/or special adjustments.
 Giving regular and constructive feedback is essential to the development of employees, and it is the responsibility of the department head to be certain that research faculty are appropriately and consistently evaluated.
-The cycle for evaluation is the same as that for all other faculty members.
+The cycle for evaluation is the same as that for all other faculty members in their college or institute.
 Annual evaluation and merit adjustments occur on the same cycle as for all other faculty members.

-6.12 Merit and Special Adjustments
+6.8 Merit and Special Adjustments

 Research faculty members, both regular and restricted, are eligible for annual merit adjustments (and special adjustments when necessary and appropriate) on the same cycle as all other faculty members when available and authorized by the university.
 The result is then communicated to the research faculty member.
-A promotion requires a new terms of faculty offer.
+A promotion requires a new Terms of Faculty Offer (TOFO).
 Following the annual evaluation, supervisors make recommendations to department heads who, in turn, make their recommendations to college and university officials.
-In the case of regular research faculty members, final approval of the recommendations rests with the Board of Visitors.
+Final approval of the recommendations for merit and special adjustments rests with the Board of Visitors.
 The result is then communicated to the research faculty member.
 Merit recommendations for research faculty members are generally expected to track the merit adjustments for teaching and research faculty members.
 In some cases, available funds may limit, delay, or even preclude a merit adjustment.
 However, performance evaluation and feedback to the employee are still required even if a merit adjustment is not possible.

-Special adjustments, outside of the annual merit process, may be recommended in accordance with the guidelines for faculty salary adjustments available from the OVPRI Human Resourcesoffice of the provost|PE12|.
+Special adjustments, outside of the annual merit process, may be recommended in accordance with the guidelines for faculty salary adjustments available from the Office of Research and Innovation.
 Examples of such adjustments might be for promotion in rank, increased responsibility, retention, equity, or other reasons critical to the support of research faculty members.
 Justification and appropriate approvals are required as outlined in the guidelines.

-6.13 Reappointment
+6.9 Reappointment